 It can be fascinating to cut off dead or dying fronds at the beginning of winter.
 However, those fronds help to protect the root crown throughout the winter.

-- In essential words, leaving the old fronds set up can help your plant endure the icy of winter and return in the spring.
+- In essential words, leaving the old fronds set up can help your plant endure the icy winter and return in the spring.
+This method is especially useful for winterizing Boston ferns and keeping Boston ferns over winter, ensuring they survive the colder months and flourish again when the weather warms up.

 Video Credit: @epicgardening